amitxv/PC-Tuning/docs/post-install.md

 - Try to favor free and open source software.
 Stay away from proprietary software where you can and ensure to scan files with [VirusTotal](https://www.virustotal.com/gui/home/upload) before running them

-- Consider removing your game off the GPU core by setting an affinity to the game process to prevent them being serviced on the same CPU as [this improves frame pacing](/media/isolate-gpu-core.png).
-Your mileage may vary, but it is definitely something worth mentioning
+- Consider isolating your real-time applications from other resource intensive modules or processes being serviced on the same core by setting an affinity.
+For example, removing my real-time application from the same core that the GPU driver is serviced on [improved frame pacing](/media/isolate-gpu-core.png).
+Your mileage may vary

 - Favor tools such as [Bulk-Crap-Uninstaller](https://github.com/Klocman/Bulk-Crap-Uninstaller) to uninstall programs as the regular control panel does not remove residual files

-- Kill processes that waste resources such as game clients and ``explorer.exe``
+- Kill processes that waste resources such as clients, ``explorer.exe`` and more

     - Use ``Ctrl+Shift+Esc`` to open process explorer then use ``File -> Run`` to start the ``explorer.exe`` shell again

-- Consider disabling idle states to force C-State 0 with the commands below before launching a game and enable idle after you close your game.
+- Consider disabling idle states to force C-State 0 with the commands below before using your real-time application then enable idle after closing it.
 Avoid disabling idle states with Hyper-Threading/Simultaneous Multithreading enabled as single threaded performance is usually negatively impacted.
 Forcing C-State 0 will mitigate jitter due to the process of state transition.
 Beware of higher temperatures and power consumption, the CPU temperature should not increase to the point of thermal throttling because you should have already dealt with that in [docs/physical-setup.md](/docs/physical-setup.md).
 0 is idle enabled, 1 is idle disabled

     ```bat
     powercfg /setacvalueindex scheme_current sub_processor 5d76a2ca-e8c0-402f-a133-2158492d58ad 1 && powercfg /setactive scheme_current
     ```

-- If you are using Windows 8.1+ and [Hardware: Legacy Flip](https://github.com/GameTechDev/PresentMon#csv-columns) (exclusive fullscreen) with your game, you can disable DWM using the ``C:\bin\scripts\toggle-dwm`` script as the process wastes resources despite there being no composition.
+- If you are using Windows 8.1+ and [Hardware: Legacy Flip](https://github.com/GameTechDev/PresentMon#csv-columns) (exclusive fullscreen) with your real-time application, you can disable DWM using the ``C:\bin\scripts\toggle-dwm`` script as the process wastes resources despite there being no composition.
 Beware of the UI breaking and some applications will not be able to launch (you may need to disable hardware acceleration)